ece1786-2023/Animyth/README.md

  'A pixel-styled sprite sheet of a boy wearing white hoodie and black shorts, run'

  output should look like
-'pixel,pixel art,pixelart,xiangsu,xiang su, full body,(((solid background))),1boy, side view, masterpiece,best,quality, white hoodie, black shorts, run'
+'pixel,pixel art,pixelart,xiangsu,xiang su, full body,(solid background:2),1boy, side view, masterpiece,best,quality, white hoodie, black shorts, run'

 You may add your own tags to enhance the appearance of the character like the colour of hair or clothes.